 - 5.2.2.1 By scrutinizing the Kingdom of Bahrain's Higher Education Strategy 2014-2024 in order to whether the proposed program has the potential to contribute to the: - High level objectives envisaged for the National higher education system in the Higher Education Strategy 2014-2024. - Goals identified in the document. - 5.2.2.2 By searching the needs of the labor market in Kingdom of Bahrain and GCC region.
-This search shall also focus on: - Identifying various types of positions open to graduates of the program. - Establishing the frequency of such positions.

-- Surveying the market to establish pay and ancillary benefits. - Surveying employers to identify their needs. - Establishing the ratio of particular skill sets within sectors of the community. - Scrutinizing longitudinal data sets on employment prospects.
+This search shall also focus on: - Identifying various types of positions open to graduates of the program. - Establishing the frequency of such positions. - Surveying the prospective students to identify the demand for the proposed program. - Surveying employers to identify their needs. - Identifying the skill sets required in the labor market from the graduates. - Conducting competitor analysis. - Calculating financial feasibility of the proposed program.